Informal and carer supports

 Access to alternative care

 Respite care is a service that provides alternative care arrangements for people with disability (ABS 2016).
 Respite care can provide benefits for people with disability as well as their carers.
-It supports participants by giving them some time away from their families, and carers, by giving them a short break from their caring responsibilities (NDIS 2022).
+It supports people with disability who require support needs, by giving them some time away from families and carers.
+It also allows carers time away from caring responsibilities (NDIS 2022).

 A range of people use respite care for different reasons.
-However, there may be barriers to accessing these services, such as cost, availability or lack of knowledge about availability (AIHW 2021).
-Due to available data, the population for this measure is restricted to primary carers.
+However, there may be barriers to accessing these services, such as cost, availability or lack of knowledge about availability (AIHW 2023).
+Due to the nature of the available data, the population for this measure is restricted to primary carers.

-This measure is intended to track the proportion of informal carers of people with disability who report that alternative care arrangements are available and affordable.
-Due to the nature of the available data, the measure is reported here as:
+The Outcomes Framework intended to track the proportion of informal carers of people with disability who report that alternative care arrangements are available and affordable.
+Measure wording has been revised in this report to reflect available data more accurately (see Appendix B: List of measures).

-- proportion of informal carers of people with disability who report no unmet need for respite care.
+- Proportion of informal carers of people with disability who report no unmet need for respite care.

 The desired population outcome for this measure is to see an increase in carers being able to access suitable carer support.